 Does your little one enjoy bedtime stories?
 Do you often read out loud to your kid or has your kid started reading himself?
 Have you introduced your kid to different classic tales of your childhood?
-Reading stories together is a great way to help your kid expand his vocabulary and improve your kid’s listening skills.
+Reading short stories together is a great way to help your kid expand his vocabulary and improve your kid’s listening skills.
 It will also help your kid improve his oratory and pronunciation skills.

 A much loved one among the kids is the story of Aladdin And The Magic Lamp.
 If you have not read it out for your kid yet, here is a retelling of the famous fable that will be easy for your kid to understand.